 Importantly, construction employers should consider if they wish to sign on the CFMEU template EBA, or if it is preferred to have an agreement which is fair for workers but your business as well, and is more tailored to your size, flexibility needs and business operations.
 You may even consider starting out with the CFMEU template EBA and adopting the industry-common clauses and practices, but then altering some of the more ridiculous and unaffordable ‘overs’ this EBA contains, which are not as essential nor defensible (in the current uncertain economic environment).

 Whichever option is chosen, you need to create, and have your workers approve, an agreement which pays workers fairly, but also meets your business requirements and financial constraints.
 We have sadly seen many employers sign onto a CFMEU template EBA because “we were told we have to” only to apply it for one specific project or short period, only to discover (to their horror) the agreement operates for years and to every project worked on through that multi-year period.
 The level of underpayments of wages not passed on to workers over such a period is staggering and potentially business-ending!

 If you want support assessing your options, negotiating your own tailored EBA or end-to-end support from managing your relationship with your trade union, drafting an EBA that meets your needs through to Fair Work Commission approval – we’re here to help!
 We specialise in supporting employers through EBA projects from start to finish, and have extensive experience supporting construction clients (and liaising with construction trade unions).
 So, no matter what stage you are at with your own EBA, if you have any questions or want any support, reach out and let us know.

-If you would like to know more about this or any other queries you may have, you can contact Bennie.
-Bennie is a passionate Consultant and enjoys assisting his clients within the construction industry.
-He can be contacted at email@example.com or 03 9087 6949.
+If you would like to know more about this or any other queries you may have, you can contact the Workplace Wizards team on firstname.lastname@example.org or 03 9087 6949.